Since 2017

 Instructions

-1. I prepare ingredients for cooking eggplants "Parmigiano".
+1. I prepare the listed ingredients for making the eggplants 'Parmigiano'.

 Step 1

-2. Cut off NARROW ENDS of eggplant; slice into 1.5 cm rounds.
+2. After cutting the narrow tips off the ends of the eggplant, I slice it into 1.5 cm rounds.

 Step 2